 4. Their role has stagnated

-When it comes to work, some roles are more agile and creative than others.
+When it comes to working, some roles are more agile and creative than others.
 However, if your employee is doing the bare minimum for the role, or their workload has drastically decreased, it could be a sign that they’ve outgrown their role.

 With The Great Resignation on our doorstep, you should embrace the side-steppers and encourage your employees to speak up about where their passion is.
 If there’s a position in your organisation that makes them more motivated and engaged, it might be worth giving them the chance to grab the opportunity with both hands.